Trusted-Studios/ts_esx-PackageBomb/docs/README.md

 EN:

-"Packet Bomb Script" for FiveM is a simple yet powerful system designed for explosive immersion.
+"Package Bomb Script" for FiveM is a simple yet powerful system designed for explosive immersion.
 Utilizing the ox_target library, this script ensures the best performance and synchronized gameplay.
 Deploy packet bombs strategically and create a dynamic multiplayer experience.
 Elevate your FiveM server with thrilling chaos and excitement.

 DE: